TrovoLtd/TrovoWebsite/src/TrovoWebsite/TrovoWebsite/Content/Agile_AntiPatterns.md

 ## TLDR of this article

-Working in a frictionless universe of infinite possibilities means we can, and often / usually do, just **make stuff up we go along**, while kidding ourselves that we're making progress towards some goal or other.
+Working in a frictionless universe of infinite possibilities means we can, and often do, just **make stuff up we go along**, while kidding ourselves that we're making progress towards some goal or other.
 Quite often we call doing this "being Agile", when in fact it's just pure chaos and time-wasting.

 We often like to justify our professional salaries while we're making stuff up, too, by card-carrying our expertise around (in the case of disfunctional programmers and designers), or waving Capital-A-Agile Scrum-Master / Product Owner certificates in people's faces and using big words from business school (in the case of disfunctional Business / Product people).